 To make your Italian wrap an even bigger success, opt for large tortillas to ensure all the goodness fits.
 The tighter you wrap it, the less messy it becomes–but I still recommend that you pack a napkin.

 Dinner: Guide to a Super Supper

 This family recipe is one of our favorites.
 It’s popular with adults and children.
-It’s simple to make, so don’t feel fret about it taking over an hour to make.
-There is only about 15 minutes of prep time.
-The rest is its baking time.
+It’s simple to make, so don’t fret about it taking over an hour to make.
+It only takes about 15 minutes of prep time.
+The rest is baking time.
 You can prepare it ahead, and it freezes and reheats excellently.